arup-group/speckleGSA/_posts/2020-10-21-specklecx-october-release.md

 If you have previously given up building a structural model in GH with the speckle plugin, now is the time to give it another shot!
 The new components and the comprehensive documentation make the process much easier!

-To get this new plugin, check out the...
+To get this new plugin, check out the <i class="fas fa-arrow-down"></i><i class="fas fa-arrow-down"></i><i class="fas fa-arrow-down"></i>

 ## Brand new Speckle Installer

 We have released an all-in-one installer for all of the Speckle desktop clients.
-It includes SpeckleGSA and the SpeckleGrasshopper-cx plugin.
-[You can download it from here](https://github.com/arup-group/SpeckleInstaller/releases).
+It includes SpeckleGSA and the SpeckleGrasshopper-cx plugin, as well as all of the main Speckle clients and kits.
+[You can download it from here](https://github.com/arup-group/SpeckleInstaller/releases/latest).

 All Arup staff should use the all-in-one installer.
 Anyone else is welcome to use it as well!
+{: .notice--success}

+You may get a warning screen from Windows Defender due to the executable being downloaded from the internet.
+It is safe to ignore this message and continue installation.
-{: .notice-success}
+{: .notice--warning}

 ## SpeckleGSA

-SpeckleGSA has been updated.
-This release mostly contains bug fixes and performance improvements.
+SpeckleGSA has been updated:

-[Nic will send a list of updates to include here]
+* Automatically logged in using your default account
+* When streams are sent from SpeckleGSA they will now appear in just two layers: model and results
+* Sending now happens on the analysis layer by default
+* Streams can be removed
+* Load cases can now be specified in the GSA-style string like "A2, A3 to A7"
+* Native IDs and properties are sent along with elements, nodes, properties and materials
+* Various bugfixes

-If you don't want to use the all-in-one installer above you can find the [latest version of SpeckleGSA here](https://github.com/arup-group/speckleGSA/releases).
-Arup staff should use the all-in-one installer.
+If you don't want to use the all-in-one installer above you can find the [latest version of SpeckleGSA here](https://github.com/arup-group/speckleGSA/releases/latest).

 ## Thanks